willowmck/pov-template/13-circuit-breaking/README.md

 ![Failover Routing](images/failover.png)

-* Refresh the Online Boutique and observe the error and failover to cluster-2
+* Refresh the Online Boutique and observe the error and failover to lob

 * Fix frontend in web
 ```shell
 kubectl patch deploy frontend --patch '{"spec":{"template":{"spec":{"containers":[{"name":"server","command":[],"readinessProbe":null,"livenessProbe":null}]}}}}' --context web -n online-boutique
 ```

-* Refresh the Online Boutique and observe the traffic be redirected back to the cluster-1 frontend once it\'s healthy.
+* Refresh the Online Boutique and observe the traffic be redirected back to the web frontend once it\'s healthy.